huuquyet/resume-builder/.github/CONTRIBUTING.md

 ### Running the environment locally or in Docker

-Run the environment locally or in Docker by following the instructions at [Running the environment](RUN_ENVIRONMENT.MD).
+Run the environment locally or in Docker by following the instructions at [Running the environment](./ENVIRONMENT.MD).

 ---

 ### Creating a template

-TODO(sadanandpai): Per issue https://github.com/sadanandpai/resume-builder/issues/175, add instructions for how to create a template.
+TODO(huuquyet): Per issue https://github.com/huuquyet/resume-builder/issues/175, add instructions for how to create a template.

 ---